Therapy of peripheral lymphedema is divided into conservative (non-operative) and operative methods.

 2 – Uniform and/or Intermittent Pneumatic Compression.
 Pneumomassage is usually a three-phase program: treatment of lymph nodes proximal to the extremity, to prepare them and avoid engorgement; external compression therapy, using appropriate pressure values depending on the clinical stage of lymphedema; compression stockings or sleeves or multilayered bandaging are then used to maintain edema reduction.

-3 – Manual Lymph-drainage.
+3 – Manual Lymphatic Drainage.
 Mostly performed according to the conventional methods of the German and Belgian schools.
 The various massage techniques may also be combined, on a case-by-case approach.
 Not to be performed too vigorously, in order to avoid damage to lymphatic vessels and lymph nodes.

 Alpha-b. act as follows: